 - Fixed the web-to-email / customer contact form, an HTML change

-- Moved the site to a different Google user and project ID.
-In the GoDaddy DNS zone file, changed the necessary CNAME, A, and AAAA settings
+- Moved the site to a different Goo user and project ID.
+In the domain name registrar's DNS zone file, changed the necessary CNAME, A, and

 - Upgraded code to Python 2.7.
 Fixed resulting HTML UTF-8 errors by eliminating unnecessary characters

-Fixed 15+ issues on a LAMP system, including:
+- Fixed 15+ issues on a 3rd LAMP system, including some below

 - Significant repairs to payment processing until it worked.
 (Stripe payment gateway)